AutoCAD Classes & Certifications Chicago

 Before starting an AutoCAD class, you should better understand the software’s capabilities and what system requirements you need to meet.
 If you use AutoCAD LT or AutoCAD for Mac, the system requirements can differ from those for standard AutoCAD products.

-Check the Autodesk website for more about the AEC and Product Design & Manufacturing collections, specialized tool sets, and other products and services.
+Check out the Autodesk website for more about the AEC and Product Design & Manufacturing collections, specialized tool sets, and other products and services.
 You can also explore the online Autodesk community and learn about additional training options, including certification exams, events, and coaching.

 What Will You Learn in an AutoCAD Course?